 How do I register for courses at Fisher?

-- Submit your deposit to Transfer Admissions to obtain your Registration Kit
+- Submit your deposit to Transfer Admissions to obtain access to the online enrollment checklist.

-- Return a completed Course Preference form (in your Reg Kit) to Admissions
+- Return a completed Course Preference form as instructed in your enrollment checklist.

 See the Initial Course Registration section at left.

 The classes that I need appear to be full.
 How am I going to get what I need?

 Depending on your situation, additional seats may be available to you as a new transfer student.
 Sometimes classes that you want are full, but it's very rare that we can't get you into classes that you need.
 Your advisor will help plan out all required coursework, paying attention to prerequisites and recommended course progressions.
 In most cases, you will be contacted ahead of time if an especially challenging issue arises in preparation for the appointment.

 Some classes have a negative number of seats.
 Can I get on a waiting list?